httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-ParamListHeader: abc_123;a=1;b=2; cdef_456, ghi;q="9";r="w"
 ~~~

-Parsers MUST support parameterised lists containing at least 1024 members, and support members with at least 256 parameters.
+Parsers MUST support parameterised lists containing at least 1024 members, support members with at least 256 parameters, and support parameter keys with at least 64 characters.

 ## Items {#item}